czxyhll/JMNCRM/README.md

-# JMNCRM- The source code of JMNCRM will be open sourced after acceptance of the paper
+# The code for JMNCRM